 1. Persistent Swelling:

-If the eyelid swelling doesn’t start to subside within a few days, or if it seems to be getting worse, it’s a good idea to have your pediatrician take a look.
+If the eyelid swelling doesn’t start to subside within a few days or seems to be getting worse, it’s a good idea to have your pediatrician examine it.

 2. Unusual Discharge:

-If you notice any unusual discharge or crusting around your baby’s eyes, it could be a sign of an infection, and you should contact your pediatrician right away.
+If you notice any unusual discharge or crusting around your baby’s eyes, it could be a sign of an infection, and you should contact your pediatrician immediately.

 3. Lack of Response to Stimuli:

-If your baby doesn’t seem to be responding to visual stimuli, such as a bright light or a moving object, it’s important to bring this up with your pediatrician.
+If your baby doesn’t seem to respond to visual stimuli, such as a bright light or a moving object, it’s important to bring this up with your pediatrician.

 Helping Your Newborn’s Eyes Adjust